etesync/etebase-docs/docs/overview.md

 The type of the item.
 It uses a dotted notation, prefixed with a unique developer prefix followed with whatever you want.
 For example, if your developer name is _Cyberdyne_, example types could be: `cyberdyne.file`, `cyberdyne.image` or really, whatever you want.

+In addition to creating your own types, you can also use existing types as long as you follow their specifications.

 #### `name: string (optional)`

 An optional name for the item.
 If this item needs a user visible name, this is the place for it.
 This can be used, for example, for filenames.